Learning unitaries with quantum statistical queries: Preliminaries

 \subsection{Ensembles of states and unitaries}

-We start by providing some rudimentary notions about the Haar measure $\mu_n$, which can be thought as the uniform distribution over the unitary group $\mathcal{U}_n$.
-For a comprehensive introduction to the Haar measure and its properties, we refer to \cite{mele2023introduction}.
-The Haar measure on the unitary group $\mathcal{U}_n$ is the unique probability measure $\mu_n$ that is both left and right invariant over the set $\mathcal{U}_n$, i.e., for all integrable functions $f$ and for all $V \in \mathcal{U}_n$, we have:
+\textbf{Haar measure and $t$-designs.} We start by providing some essential notions about the Haar measure $\mu_n$, which can be thought as the uniform distribution over the unitary group $\mathcal{U}_n$.
+For a comprehensive introduction to the Haar measure and its properties, we refer to Ref.~\cite{mele2023introduction}.
+The Haar measure on the unitary group $\mathcal{U}_n$ is the unique probability measure $\mu_n$ that is both left and right invariant over the set $\mathcal{U}_n$, i.e., for all measurable functions $F$ and for all $V \in \mathcal{U}_n$, we have:

 Given a state $\ket{\phi}$, we denote the $k$-th moment of a Haar random state as